Skip to content

 Tip

-This collector supports multi-threading by default (five threads by default).
+This collector supports multi-threading by default (five threads are enabled by default).
 If you need to change the thread pool size, you can set the environment variable COLLECTOR_THREAD_POOL_SIZE.

 1. Configuration Structure